 - Turn the water off to the toilet.

-- Flush the toilet to empty the water in the tank.
+- Flush to empty water in the toilet tank.

 - Turn the water back on and refill the tank, checking to make sure the tank stops filling before it reaches the top of the overflow tube.